R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/workshops.md

 toc_icon: "calendar-alt"
 toc_sticky: true
 ---
-In the first quarter, the chapter hosts a presentation-based workshop where LMIC university students and members of partnership organisations present their R related health economics work.
-Please see the latest workshop programme below accompanied by links to each presenter's materials.
+The chapter hosts a presentation-based workshop annually where LMIC university students and members of partnership organisations present their R related health economics work.

-## Due to capacity issues the R-HTA in LMICs Chapter will not be holding its annual presentation-based workshop this year.
+### However, due to capacity issues, the R-HTA in LMICs Chapter will not be hosting the workshop this year.

 ## Please register to attend the main R-HTA Consortium's hybrid workshop that will be held on Thursday 8th, Friday 9th, and Monday 12th June 2023.
 [Click here for more details](https://r-hta.org/events/workshop/2023/

 # 2022 Programme